chrisr3403/sep10-freedom-project/blog/entry06.md

 for example my 2 accordion-items side by side instead one on top of the other it made it accurate towards my wireframe layout.
 About accordion I used [Bootstrap](https://getbootstrap.com/docs/5.3/components/accordion/) which had all the necessary code for my layout drop downs.
-I plan to use more the color codes as well as background and float: left; width: 50%; padding: 50px; height: 300px; to make the things that I want to create in the future have a unique engineering code design with these.
+I plan to use more the color codes as well as background and float: left; width: 50%; padding: 50px; height: 300px; to make the things that I want to create in the future have a unique engineering code design with these type of codes that will make a successful project or writing when even making a interview by writing
+I can use these css codes from the css varables.